Trump administration takes final swipes at China and its companies

 Representatives of the Chinese firms did not immediately respond to requests for comment.

+But the Trump administration has pulled some punches against Beijing in its final days, as the Treasury Department has succeeded in easing hardline policies sought by other U.S. agencies.

-On Wednesday the Trump administration scrapped plans to blacklist Chinese tech giants Alibaba, Tencent and Baidu, four people familiar with the matter said.
+On Wednesday, it scrapped plans to blacklist Chinese tech giants Alibaba, Tencent and Baidu, amid pushback from Treasury Secretary Steven Mnuchin, who is seen as more dovish on China, sources said.

+On Thursday, Treasury also issued a general license exempting U.S. securities exchanges from the investment ban for transactions with newly blacklisted Chinese companies.
+The reprieve lasts a full year from the date of their addition to the blacklist, but the license does not clarify what happens after that period.

-Reporting by David Shepardson, Alexandra Alper, Lisa Lambert, David Brunnstrom and Mike Stone in Washington; Additional Reporting by Brenda Goh in Beijing; Editing by Chris Sanders and Howard Goller
+Reporting by David Shepardson, Alexandra Alper, Lisa Lambert, David Brunnstrom and Mike Stone in Washington; Additional Reporting by Brenda Goh in Beijing, Tom Westbrook and Chen Aizhu in Singapore; Editing by Chris Sanders, Howard Goller and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.